-We are offering 8,333,333 of the shares to be sold in this offering.
-The selling stockholder identified in this prospectus is offering an additional 4,166,667 shares.
+We are offering of the shares to be sold in this offering.
+The selling stockholder identified in this prospectus is offering an additional shares.
 We will not receive any of the proceeds from the sale of the shares being sold by the selling stockholder, including any shares sold by the selling stockholder in connection with the exercise of the underwriters' option to purchase additional shares.

 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price per share is \$9.50.
-Our common stock has been approved for listing on The NASDAQ Global Select Market under the symbol "SPWH."
+It is currently estimated that the initial public offering price per share will be between \$ and \$ .
+We intend to list our common stock on The NASDAQ Global Select Market under the symbol "SPWH."